 The airspace controlled by Iran vACC is separated into 7 sectors.
-Please use the following page to get familiarized with our airspace.
+Please use below information to familiarized with our airspace.

-In real life, Tehran FIR is covered by 7 radar positions, due to the volume of traffic.
-However, we on VATSIM rarely have the real need for staffing all 7 radar positions.
-That is why, when an ATC controller is online, he/she will connect as Tehran Radar (132.500 MHz) and control the entire Tehran Radar Airspace.
+In real life and due to the volume of traffics, Tehran FIR is covered by 7 main radar positions and 15 subzones.
+However, we on VATSIM rarely have the need for staffing all these radar positions or the subzones.
+That is why, when an ATC CTR controller is online, he/she will connect as Tehran Radar (135.200 MHz) and control the entire Tehran FIR.
 Also, this controller is in charge for any other position inside the FIR when those positions are offline.
 You can learn more about this below.

 Pilots maintain a specified flight level during the flight.
 The rules are simple – if the flight is westbound, altitude should be even and if it is eastbound, it should be odd.
 In Iran, we use Reduced Vertical Separation Minimums this means that the difference between opposite-directional routes will be 1000 ft.
 Below image is visualizing the principle of vertical separation.